Paddy Ruschitzko

-Paddy "Rusty" Ruschitzko (29 April 1917 – 4 March 2004) was an American-born Irish sportsperson.
-He played hurling with his local club Clonad and was a member of the Laois senior inter-county team from the 1930s until the 1950s.
-Ruschitzko captained Laois in their last All-Ireland final appearance in 1949.
+Paddy "Rusty" Ruschitzko (29 April 1917 – 4 March 2004) was an American-born Irish sportsman who played hurling with his local club Clonad and at senior level for the Laois county team from the 1930s until the 1950s.
+Ruschitzko captained Laois in their last All-Ireland SHC final appearance in 1949.
+A contemporary of Rusty's, Rathdowney's Bill Maher hailed his team mate as 'one of the greats, a true Laois legend.'

-Biography
+Early and personal life

-Patrick Ruschitzko was brought up in Muine Bheag, County Carlow, where his mother brought the family on the death of her husband.
+Patrick Ruschitzko was brought up in Bagenalstown, County Carlow, where his mother brought the family on the death of her husband.

 Ruschitzko was educated locally, however, the family later moved to Mountmellick, County Laois.
 It was here that his hurling skills were first noted.
 Ruschitzko, however, later emigrated to England for a period.
 On his return he joined the staff of Irish Worsted Mills in Portlaoise.
 He ended up as manager of the mills and remained there until the firm's closure in 1973.

 He married Lillian Dunne and had three children, two girls and one boy who died at a very young age.

 Paddy Ruschitzko died 4 March 2004.